phalcon/blog/_posts/2023-06-18-phalcon-v5-2-2-released.md

 <!--more-->

-L﻿ife, summer and other factors prevented us from releasing earlier, but better late than never :)
+Life, summer and other factors prevented us from releasing earlier, but better late than never :)

-T﻿his release fixes a few bugs.
+This release fixes a few bugs.

 Thank you as always to our community!